Key Takeaways

 What are the common signs that indicate my body may need more magnesium?

-Common signs include muscle cramps or tension, especially after activity, persistent fatigue that doesn’t improve with rest, difficulty falling asleep, and afternoon energy dips.
+Common signs include general muscle tightness or occasional cramping, occasional low energy, trouble unwinding at night, and midday energy slumps.
 These subtle signals often reflect your body’s need for additional magnesium support.

 Why is it important to consider more than just availability when choosing a magnesium supplement?